Q&A

 There are no plans to install a new bridge over the M25.
 The Park Street / Frogmore bypass design provides a link to the A5183 immediately to the north of the existing bridge over the M25.
 In agreement with Hertfordshire County Council, this solution will be less disruptive for road users than constructing a new bridge over the M25.

-The intention is to install a CCTV system on the estate with cameras strategically located adjacent to plot entrances.
+Whilst we are looking at all options one solution is to install a CCTV system on the estate with cameras strategically located adjacent to plot entrances.
 The CCTV system will be capable of being monitored remotely.

 This is an approach to security and surveillance that we have used elsewhere in our portfolio which has proven to be effective.